 Read time 5 minutes

-During the process of migrating to the cloud, it is imperative for businesses to identify and gain a thorough understanding of the fundamental phases of cloud migration.
-In this article, we will delve into the pivotal stages of cloud migration.
+While migrating to the cloud, it is crucial for businesses to determine and understand the essential phases of cloud migration.
+In this article, we will discuss the critical stages of cloud migration.

 1. Planning and preparation